pretix/pretix-docs/docs/guides/integrations/hubspot.md

 Once you have confirmed that all of these services are working as intended, navigate back to the "Sync problems" page.
 Check the box at the top of the list and click the :btn-icon:fa3-refresh: Retry selected: button.
 This marks these orders for export to HubSpot upon the next time the server runs the job.

 Wait ten minutes and then either refresh the page or navigate to :navpath:Your Event → :fa3-wrench: Settings → HubSpot:.
 If the errors are resolved, then the list on the "Sync problems" page will be empty and the warning box on the "HubSpot" settings page will have disappeared.

+### Handling configuration errors

+If errors are occurring after you have made changes to the configuration of the HubSpot plugin, then it is likely that the configuration is faulty and causes the errors.
+Navigate to navigate to :navpath:Your Event → :fa3-wrench: Settings → HubSpot: and edit one of your mappings.
+If a warning symbol :fa3-warning: appears in one of the lines, then that line is causing issues due to incompatible data types.

+Change the "pretix Field" and "HubSpot Field" to a compatible pair of entries.
+Pair pretix fields of the type `Text (one line)` with HubSpot fields of the type `string`.
+Pair pretix fields of the type `Number` with HubSpot fields of the type `number`.
+Pair pretix fields of the type `Choose one from a list` with HubSpot fields of the type `enumeration`.
+Pair pretix fields of the type `Date and Time` with HubSpot fields of the type `datetime`.
+Click the :btn:Save: button to confirm.

+Repeat this process for every mapping in your configuration.
+Confirm that no warnings pop up in any of the mappings.